robnewman/django-dev/shapes/README.markdown

 You define:

-+ Application models in models.py
+* application models in models.py
-+ Any tests (for TDD) in tests.py
+* any tests (for TDD) in tests.py
-+ Your application specific views in views.py
+* your application specific views in views.py

 # Create the database tables
 Once you have defined your models, you sync with the